DavidKJones/A04_8Puzzle/src/readme.txt

 *We had help from our professor to get a better understanding of A* algorithm.

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/

+*We couldn't complete all of the puzzles above due to running out of memory and *time constraints.

 /******************************************************************************
  *  If you worked with a partner, assert below that you followed